The Department of Dermatology offers the following fellowship programs:

-The Johns Hopkins University Department of Dermatology Clinical Research Fellowship Program offers a unique and broad clinical research experience across the disciplines of cutaneous oncology including cutaneous lymphoma, melanoma, skin cancer in high risk and immunocompromised patients, supportive oncodermatology as well as complex medical dermatology.
+The Johns Hopkins University Department of Dermatology Cutaneous Oncology Fellowship Program offers a unique and broad clinical and research experience across the disciplines of cutaneous oncology including cutaneous lymphoma, melanoma, skin cancer in high risk/ immunocompromised (solid organ transplant patients) and, supportive oncodermatology.
 Fellows will work with our expert clinicians and physician scientists, to gain skills in clinical and translational research.
 The clinical fellows are expected to productively participate in the clinical and translational research activities of the Department of Dermatology, publish scholarly clinical research articles during their fellowship and make at least one scientific presentation.
 Fellows will assist in developing protocols for clinical research studies, work with the Institutional Review Board (IRB), recruit study patients, conduct study visits, and learn/ improve data management skills.
 Fellows will also interact with pathology, oncology and transplant teams in multidisciplinary patient care.
 They will work with basic scientists on translational research projects.
 Fellows will have the opportunity for organizational leadership role in organizing local cutaneous oncology meetings.

 This one year ACGME-accredited fellowship program in Dermatopathology is designed to for fellows who are board eligible or board certified in Pathology or Dermatology.
 Two ACGME accredited fellowship appointments are available with one fully- funded position available per year.
 The caseload is comprised of routine cases generated from Johns Hopkins Dermatology and other Hopkins clinics and consults from outside practices, both nationally and internationally.
 There are three full time faculty and three part time faculty with additional expertise in immunofluorescence and oral pathology.
 The location of the Dermatopathology Division in the Department of Dermatology affords routine clinical/patient interaction.